fleetdm/fleet/handbook/people.md

 Proposed positions get added to:
 - "Roles" doc (stubbed out job description with "TODO" is fine).
 Only "Responsibilities" and "Experience" are needed and to Fleeties doc (leave start date blank).
-- Create a private "#hiring-xxxxxx-2022" Slack channel (where "xxxxxx" is job title) and invite CEO and Charlie.
+- Create a private "#hiring-xxxxxx-2022" Slack channel (where "xxxxxx" is the job title).
+Invite the CEO and Charlie.

 In that channel, post a message proposing the position:
   - At-mention CEO (@mikermcneil) and Charlie (@charlie).
-  - Include link to job description in "Roles" (even if it's a stub).
+  - Include a link to the job description in "Roles" (even if it's a stub).
-  - Include link to Fleeties document.
+  - Include a link to Fleeties document.

 After getting CEO approval, create a position in Breezy.

 ### Creating a new position in Breezy

-> TODO: document how to post job on fleetdm.com/apply using Breezy and manage the hiring process
+<?TODO: document how to post a job on fleetdm.com/apply using Breezy and manage the hiring process?>

 ### Hiring a new team member